mtumilowicz/big-data-scala-spark-batch-workshop/README1.md

     * 7.8.4 Parquet is also a columnar storage format
         * Parquet supports compression, and you can add columns at the end of the schema.
         * Parquet also supports compound types such as lists and maps.
+            * If the DataFrame is written as Parquet, the schema is preserved as part of the Parquet metadata.
+      * In this case, subsequent reads back into a DataFrame do not require you to manually supply a schema.
     * 7.8.5 Comparing Avro, ORC, and Parquet
         * Based on popularity, if you have a choice to make, Parquet is probably the way to go.
+* Parquet
+    * it’s the default data
+      source in Spark
+    * is an open source columnar file format that offers many I/O optimizations (such as compression, which saves storage space and allows for quick access to data columns).
+    * we recommend that after you have transformed and cleansed your data, you save your DataFrames in the Parquet format for downstream consumption
+    * Reading Parquet files into a DataFrame
+        * Parquet files are stored in a directory structure that contains the data files, metadata, a number of compressed files, and some status files.
+        * Metadata in the footer contains the version of the file format, the schema, and column data such as the path, etc
+    * Reading Parquet files into a Spark SQL table
+    * Writing DataFrames to Parquet files
+        * df.write.format("parquet")
+          .mode("overwrite")
+          .option("compression", "snappy")
+          .save("/tmp/data/parquet/df_parquet")
+    * Writing DataFrames to Spark SQL tables
+        * df.write
+          .mode("overwrite")
+          .saveAsTable("us_delay_flights_tbl")
 ## ingestion from databases
 * 9.1 What is a data source?
     * A data source provides data to Spark.